Types of Giving

 - Elders sign almost all disbursement checks.
 The Director of Operations also has authority to sign checks under $100 and monthly recurring checks (i.e. electric bill), but he is the only other person who can sign checks.
 The Senior Pastor does not have check signing authority.

 - Cash is handled by only a few members of the Finance and Accounting Department.
 The Senior Pastor does not have access to petty cash.

 - The budget process requires multiple levels of approval.
-First, budgets are carefully scrutinized by our Senior Leadership Team.
+First, budgets are carefully scrutinized by our staff leadership.
 They are then reviewed and approved by the Board of Elders.
 Finally, budgets must be approved by the members at our annual meeting.